-Allocated and pool allocated metal is stored in vaults while some of the unallocated metal belonging to investors is used to support the minting and refining operations.
-The three programmes; Perth Mint Depository Program, Perth Mint Certificate Program and the ASX listed Perth Mint Gold continued to be popular.
+Client allocated and pool allocated metal is stored in vaults segregated from The Perth Mint's precious metal working inventories, which were valued at \$2.36 billion at year end.
+Unallocated metal is used to support the refining and minting operations.
+The three programs; Perth Mint Depository Program, Perth Mint Certificate Program and the ASX listed Perth Mint Gold are continuing to attract interest from many parts of the world.